Madt2/IT1901-Prosjekt-host-2021/README.md

 ## Developer installation
 To install the project, type `git clone https://gitlab.stud.idi.ntnu.no/it1901/groups-2021/gr2132/gr2132.git`

-# Useful commands for the project
+## How to test and run the project
 We use maven to build and run this project:
 (Due to use of server, project must be installed without tests first, see instructions underneath:)